 Pelvic organ prolapse occurs when the bladder, uterus, bowel or rectum drops or descends into the vaginal canal.
 POP mesh supports the organs from falling further past the pelvic floor.
 Some women may see or feel a vaginal bulge.

 SUI, or unintentional bladder leakage, takes place when women engage in daily activities like running, lifting, laughing, coughing or sneezing.
 Also known as vaginal tape or bladder slings, SUI mesh treatments work with the urethra.

-Mesh can be made from a synthetic, biological, or composite material, though the majority of gynecological products are made from non-absorbable synthetic polypropylene.
-The size and shape of each mesh device differ, but all materials contain large, flexible pores stitched together to solve feminine health problems.
+Mesh was made from a synthetic, biological, or composite material, though the majority of gynecological products are made from non-absorbable synthetic polypropylene.
+The size and shape of each mesh device differ, but all materials contained large, flexible pores stitched together to solve feminine health problems.

 Designed Differences of Mesh Materials

 - absorbable synthetic [e.g., poly(lactic-co-glycolic acid) or poly(caprolactone)]